2023 is here…Hooray! Everyone is happy to experience another year – Another milestone on this journey called life.

-2021 arguably is the year for the high bounty lucrative ransomware attacks, where hackers dominated the news headlines with some of the most daring virus attacks.
+2023 will arguably be another year for the high bounty lucrative ransomware attacks, where hackers dominated the news headlines with some of the most daring virus attacks.

 Cyber security breaches have become a way of life for criminal hackers because they have profited from being paid millions in ransom from businesses whose private networks had been hacked.

-Let’s look at some 2021 ransomware attacks that cost some small, medium, and large companies millions of US dollars in ransom.
+Some ransomware attacks that cost small, medium, and large companies millions of US dollars in ransom are listed below.

 DarkSide $5 Million Ransomware